-CEO Jennifer Tejada just took PagerDuty public; we talked now about the roadshow, the IPO, and what comes next
+CEO Jennifer Tejada just took PagerDuty public; we talked about the roadshow, the IPO and what comes next

 JT: Some of it was about the need to keep people focused and not get distracted, to remind everyone that this is a milestone, not the goal.
 [Some centered on] surrounding yourself with a great team and the importance of great investor relations, a function you don’t have as a private company but that can create huge value and provide support and understanding of the market.

 One CEO said to just make sure you keep having fun, to try and stay “you,” to find joy in the same things as before.
-There will be stressful moments and tough questions — that’s true of any company that scaling — but I heard a lot of advice about just taking care of myself, including on the roadshow.
+There will be stressful moments and tough questions — that’s true of any company that’s scaling — but I heard a lot of advice about just taking care of myself, including on the roadshow.
 In fact, there were a lot of really supportive notes and private tweets that, in a job that can feel lonely, made me feel not alone, and I’m very appreciative of that.

-TC: People calls IPOs just another funding event, but that’s kind of baloney, isn’t it?
+TC: People call IPOs just another funding event, but that’s kind of baloney, isn’t it?
 If you had to list the most meaningful moments in your life on a scale from 1 to 10, 1 being the most important, where might today fall?
 Would today be up there on that list?

 JT: When I think of most meaningful moments, I think of the day my daughter was born, and my wedding.
-Another day that was very meaningful to me was when I approved our pledge to donate one percent [of PagerDuty’s equity, one percent of its product, and one percent of employees’ time] to social impact.
+Another day that was very meaningful to me was when I approved our pledge to donate one percent [of PagerDuty’s equity, one percent of its product and one percent of employees’ time] to social impact.
 We did it a lot later in the game than some companies; our equity was already valuable.
 But we knew that it was going to create meaningful impact over time.

-But yes, it is a gratifying day, especially for the cofounders who were pulling the idea together for PagerDuty a couple of years before they even launched it, and for employees who’ve been with the company for nearly as long and who turned down safer and higher-paying jobs along the way.
+But yes, it is a gratifying day, especially for the co-founders who were pulling the idea together for PagerDuty a couple of years before they even launched it, and for employees who’ve been with the company for nearly as long and who turned down safer and higher-paying jobs along the way.
 Seeing their joy today — that is a memory that will be in my top 10 for sure.